skius/rm-pdf-tools/README.md

 You wish to append your notebook `Homework Notes` to the end of the PDF `My Uni Assignment`.
 First, you rename the files to `1 My Uni Assignment` and `2 Homework Notes`, because you want the assignment to appear before your notes in the merged document.
 Then select both files (long press on the first file, short press on the second file) and select "Move" and move them to `/pdf-tools/merge/`.
+When you don't see any more cloud notifications, rename that folder to `merge!/`.

 If everything worked correctly, your merged PDF should appear in `/pdf-tools/processed/`.